-Before you begin, you will need to see an aviation medical examiner.
+You will need to see an aviation medical examiner.
 They will perform a basic physical examination.
-Don't worry, it really is basic and corrected vision is just fine.
+Don't worry, this exam is very basic.
 You can find a list of local AME's at https://www.faa.gov/pilots/amelocator/

 You can expect to become familiar with a handful of information sources (books, websites, apps).
 The FAA has laid out the process in a fairly straightforward manner.
 While you build your knowledge base, you begin application of that knowledge through training flights.
 We can incorporate a scenario or two into a business trip or pleasure trip.

 At first, you will perform tasks mostly based on copying the instructor.
 As you continue to learn, our instructors are very accessible to help you understand the answers to your questions.
 Within a few flights and the appropriate reading, you will begin to understand the environment and flight procedures.
 Before you know it, you will be ready to fly the plane on your own.

 You are required to have solo time in the plane before you can apply for your pilot's license.
 If you haven't taken the FAA written exam by this point, you should be close.
 The FAA written exam is 60 questions pulled at random from the material you will have studied.